You just plugged in your WD My Passport drive to transfer some files over to your Mac.

 Your Mac just doesn’t display external drives on your desktop by default.

-You fix this by changing a couple of options in your Finder preferences.
+You fix this by changing a couple of options in your Finder Settings (from Mac OS Ventura).
+You’ll find it’s called Preferences in earlier Mac OS releases.

-Open up a new finder window.
-And pick Finder preferences.
+Open up a new Finder window.
+And pick Finder Settings or Preferences.

 You’ll then see a pop up window.
 Click on the General tab.

-From the list of options double check there is a mark against the ‘External hard disk’ option.
+From the list of options double check there is a mark against the ‘External disk’ option.

 And if that’s your issue then in just a few moments you should see an icon on your Mac’s desktop.
 And that icon will be your external drive icon.